Estimating SARS-CoV-2 Seroprevalence: Discussion

 For practical use of either method, careful choice of covariates is necessary.
 Including additional covariates may make the assumption of equal probability of sampling within strata more reasonable.
 However, such inclusion also makes covariate-defined strata smaller and random nonpositivity more likely.
 An alternative strategy is to collapse smaller strata with few or no persons to create larger strata, which may make random nonpositivity less likely.
 However, if strata with sufficiently different sampling probabilities were collapsed together, then the assumption of equal probability of sampling within strata would be violated.

+Throughout this paper it was assumed that the validation samples constitute random samples from the population strata of true positives and true negatives.
+Extensions could be considered which allow for possible ``spectrum bias'', which can occur if the $n_1$ individuals in the validation sample of true positives are not representative of the general population of seropositive individuals; for instance, a validation sample might be based on hospitalized patients who on average have more severe disease than the general population of seropositive individuals.
+Spectrum bias can lead to overestimates of sensitivity and underestimates of seroprevalence, but can be overcome using Bayesian mixture modeling of continuous antibody response data \citep{bottomley_quantifying_2021} or longitudinal modeling of antibody kinetic and epidemic data \citep{takahashi_sars-cov-2_2021}.

-Topics for future research and broader issues in SARS-CoV-2 seroprevalence studies merit mention.
-In this paper Wald-type confidence intervals are considered, which have known limitations \citep{brown_interval_2001, dean_evaluating_2015}; alternative types of confidence intervals could be considered based on the bootstrap \citep{cai_exact_2020}, Bayesian posterior intervals \citep{gelman_bayesian_2020}, or test inversion \citep{diciccio_confidence_2021}.
+The limitations of Wald-type confidence intervals as they relate to parameters near their boundary values are mentioned in Sections~\ref{sec:methods_rg_estimators} and~\ref{sec:sims}.
+Alternative confidence intervals could be considered based on the bootstrap \citep{cai_exact_2022}, Bayesian posterior intervals \citep{gelman_bayesian_2020}, test inversion \citep{diciccio_confidence_2022}, or fiducial confidence distributions \citep{bayer_confidence_2022}.
+In particular, extensions of CIs designed to guarantee coverage at or above the nominal levels \citep{bayer_confidence_2022, lang_confidence_2014} could be developed to accommodate potential selection bias due to unknown sampling probabilities.

+Other topics for future research and broader issues in SARS-CoV-2 seroprevalence studies merit mention.
 While the approaches here estimate seroprevalence at a fixed point in time, seroprevalence is a dynamic parameter.
 For analysis of studies with lengthier data collection periods, extensions of the estimators in this paper could be considered which make additional assumptions (e.g., smoothness, monotonicity) about the longitudinal nature of seroprevalence.
-Another possible extension could consider variations in assay sensitivity, which may depend on a variety of factors such as: the type of assay used; the recency of exposure, infection, or vaccination of an individual; disease severity in infected individuals; the type and dose of vaccine for vaccinated individuals; and so forth.
+Another possible extension could consider variations in assay sensitivity, which may depend on a variety of factors such as the type of assay used; the recency of infection or vaccination of an individual; disease severity in infected individuals; the type and dose of vaccine for vaccinated individuals; and so forth.
 Where additional data are available related to these factors, then extensions of the standardized Rogan-Gladen estimators which incorporate these additional data could be developed.
-As an alternative to standardization, inverse probability of sampling weights \citep{lesko_generalizing_2017} or inverse odds of sampling weights \citep{westreich_invited_2010} could be considered.
-Standardization and weighting methods may possibly be combined to create a doubly robust Rogan-Gladen estimator.
+As an alternative to standardization, inverse probability of sampling weights \citep{lesko_generalizing_2017} or inverse odds of sampling weights \citep{westreich_transportability_2017} could be considered. standardization and weighting methods may possibly be combined to create a doubly robust Rogan-Gladen estimator.